Docs for Tots is Hiring: Spanish-speaking Family Resource Specialist

-Part-time Only position with combo of in person and remote work
+Part-time or Full-time position with combo of in person and remote work

 Help Me Grow – Long Island Family Resource Specialist

 The Help Me Grow – Long Island Family Resource Specialist is the main point of contact for the HMG-LI Centralized Access Point.
 The Family Resource Specialist handles calls and inquiries related to the health, development, behavior and learning of children on Long Island aged 0-5, and supports families by providing information and education on these topics, offering developmental screening/discussing results, researching and making referrals to services, and providing continued support, advocacy and follow-up as needed.
 She/he handles telephone cases, documents case information, mails information packets, networks with community partners, and provides direct outreach to families at community events.

 - Preferred: Bachelor’s Degree in special education, early childhood development, or related health or human services field, plus one year experience working with children and families on Long Island; OR Associates Degree in early child development, or related health or human services field, plus three years of experience working with children and families.